Canop/bacon/website/docs/cookbook.md

 Tell me about your recipes so that I may share them there.

-# Jump to the next location in neovim
+# Jump to location in neovim

 With the [nvim-bacon](https://github.com/Canop/nvim-bacon) plugin, you can navigate between errors and warnings without leaving nvim, just hitting a key.